 The market for postal services in Germany has been deregulated, meaning that private companies are allowed to deliver both letters and packages.
 For private individuals sending a normal letter, the German postal service however remains the best option, which runs a quick and efficient system.
 If you are not at home when a delivery is made, your postman may leave it with the neighbors, or take it to the nearest post office or drop-off point.
 You can usually collect it there the next day – present a valid picture ID to prove you are the person to whom the package or registered mail is addressed.

-To send packages weighing more than two kilos, you should definitely consider using one of the private competitors which often have better rates than the Deutsche Post.
-The major private postal companies are TNT Post (www.tntpost.de), Hermes (www.hermes-logistik-gruppe.de) and GLS (www.gls-germany.com).
-In particular, Hermes has a good network of dropoff points for packages, such as supermarkets, news agents, dry cleaners, etc...which are often more convenient than the post office.
-If you want to compare postal prices from several different suppliers, a helpful website is www.posttip.de
+To send packages weighing more than two kilos, you might consider using one of the private competitors which often have better rates than Deutsche Post’s DHL.
+The major private postal companies are TNT Post, Hermes and GLS.
+In particular, Hermes has a good network of drop-off points for packages, such as supermarkets, news agents, dry cleaners, etc. If you want to compare postal prices from several different suppliers, a helpful website is www.posttip.de